timerring/actions-gh-pages/README.md

 This is a adjusted version of [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages), you can refer to the original repository documentation.

-Here I will describe my yml file to deploy it with GPG verify.
+Here I will describe my yml file to deploy it with GPG verify, combining with [crazy-max/ghaction-import-gpg](https://github.com/crazy-max/ghaction-import-gpg).

 ```yaml